Ban Ban Springs: Geography

-Ban Ban Springs is located at the junction of the Burnett and Isis highways.
-The locality is surrounded by the larger locality of Ban Ban.
+The locality of Ban Ban Springs is an enclave, surrounded by the larger locality of Ban Ban.
+Barambah Creek forms part of the southern boundary of the locality.

+The Burnett Highway enters the locality from the west and exits to the south.
+The Isis Highway enters the locality from the east and terminates at its junction with the Burnett Highway in the south of the locality.

-On the southern side of the road junction are the springs from which the community gets its name, being rare springs from which waters flow into the nearby Barambah Creek.
+On the southern side of the highway junction are the springs from which the community gets its name, being rare springs from which waters flow into the nearby Barambah Creek.

+The land use is predominantly grazing on native vegetation with some crop growing.

 History

 The name Ban Ban Springs finds its source in the name originally used by H. Herbert when, in 1846, he first leased the pastoral run encompassing the springs.
 It is reported Herbert borrowed the words "Ban Ban" (meaning grass) from the local Wakka Wakka and/or Kabi Kabi languages.

-Ban Ban State School opened in August 1916.
+Ban Ban Springs State School opened in August 1916.
 It closed on 24 January 1965.
+It was on the south-western side of the Burnett Highway (25.68363°S 151.81644°E).